R-kill-9/R-kill-9/README.md

 ### 🎓 **UPC-FIB Notes**

-This section contains organized notes and practices I developed during my studies at UPC’s Facultat d’Informàtica de Barcelona (FIB), specializing in Information Technologies.
-Each repository corresponds to a subject within the program.
+These are notes and practice materials I created while studying at the Universitat Politècnica de Catalunya (UPC), at the Faculty of Informatics of Barcelona (FIB).
+Each repo is tied to a specific course:

 - **[PI-FIB](https://github.com/R-kill-9/PI-FIB):** Notes and practices for _Protocols de la Informació_.
 - **[TXC-FIB](https://github.com/R-kill-9/TXC-FIB):** Resources for _Tecnologies de Xarxes de Computadors_.